christophihl/startupengineer/content/_repos/dat_sci_2/01_intro_r.md

 {{< figure src="/img/courses/dat_sci/01/github_pages_settings_01.png" caption="1.
 Go to your github account, navigate to your lab_journal_website repository and click the settings button in the top right corner." >}}

-{{< figure src="/img/courses/dat_sci/01/github_pages_settings_02.png" caption="2.
-Scroll down and select the master Branch and click the option to serve from the docs folder.
+{{< figure src="/img/courses/dat_sci/01/github_pages_settings_02_new.png" caption="2.
+Scroll down and select the master Branch and make sure the option to serve from the root folder is set.
 Press Save.
 (You should see a little green message above the github pages options with a link to your new webpage)." >}}

 That's it.
 Now you can navigate to your new homepage via the link in the greenbox.
 It may take a while until you can reach it.